 About Me

-Created: 2025-06-15 (08:48:40) — Modified: 2025-07-02 (13:05:54)Status: in progress
+Created: 2025-06-15 (08:48:40) — Modified: 2026-03-08 (21:00:00)Status: ongoing

-The Ormulum is a twelfth century biblical exegesis.
-Orm, its author, wrote it on low quality parchment in a dense and untidy hand filled with corrections and marginalia.
 The final work of around nineteen-thousand lines has for centuries been described as repetitive, tedious and ugly.
-But it enjoys something of an afterlife among philologists because it used an idiosyncratic, phonemic orthography that preserved the language as it may have actually been spoken.
+But it also enjoys an afterlife among linguists because it used an idiosyncratic, phonemic orthography that preserved the language as it may have actually been spoken in that particular part of the isles, in the particular era.

 Þiss boc iss nemmnedd Orrmulum